bihealth/sodar-server/docs_manual/source/ext_tool_igv_opening.rst

 Another option is to merge the session into the currently open one with the button displaying a plus icon.

-BAM and VCF files can be similarly loaded into the currently open IGV session by clicking the corresponding button with a plus icon.
+BAM/CRAM and VCF files can be similarly loaded into the currently open IGV session by clicking the corresponding button with a plus icon.

 .. image:: _static/ext_tool_igv/IGV_Study_Shortcuts.png
     :width: 75%